CodeSinghh/Kubernetes---Docker/Project Documentation.md

 5. **Get Load Balancer Ingress**:
    - Retrieve the Load Balancer Ingress details for accessing the application:
      ```
-     kubectl describe service Application
+     kubectl describe service webapp-service
      ```

 6. **Play and Enjoy**:
-   - Copy the Load Balancer Ingress URL and paste it into a web browser to access and enjoy the game.
+   - Copy the Load Balancer Ingress URL and paste it into a web browser to access website.

 ### Step 7: Destroy All Infrastructure

 1. **Delete Deployment and Service**:
    - Delete the deployment and service to stop the application:
      ```
-     kubectl delete service Application
+     kubectl delete service webapp-service
      kubectl delete deployment webapp-deployment
      ```